 - Biology Major (Bachelor of Science)

-- Biology Major (Pre-dental, Pre-medical, Pre-pharmacy, and Pre-veterinary Option)
+- Biomedical Science Major (Pre-dental, Pre-medical, Pre-pharmacy, and Pre-veterinary Option)

 - Biology Major (Secondary Education Option — Bachelor of Arts)